CodeChemist: Test-Time Scaling for Low-Resource Code Generation via Functional Knowledge Transfer: Related Work

 These fine-tuning methods are typically designed to curate additional data for low-resource PLs, which is then used to fine-tune a model and enhance its performance on them. \cite{chen2022transferability} propose selecting high-resource PLs for auxiliary training based on their similarity to a target low-resource PLs.
-For instance, to improve performance on Lua, their method prioritizes Python code for training due to its syntactic and semantic similarity.
 A key limitation of this approach, however, is its high task-sensitivity and limited generalization.
 Another line of work follows a ``translation--testing--filtering'' paradigm.
 For instance, TransCoder-ST~\citep{roziere2022leveraging} first translates code from a high-resource PL into a low-resource PL.
 It then constructs a fine-tuning dataset by filtering the translated samples for validity using automatically generated unit tests.
 However, generating these unit tests depends on language-specific toolchains.
 Since many low-resource PLs lack such toolchains, this approach is difficult to generalize.
 MultiPL-T~\citep{cassano2024knowledge} improves upon this by generating unit tests through CodeLLMs only in high-resource PLs.
 It then translates both the code and its corresponding tests into the target low-resource PLs, using execution-based verification to build a reliable training dataset.
 However, its effectiveness is highly dependent on the quality of the LLM-based translation for both the code and the test cases.
+Furthermore, Bridge-C~\citep{zhang2024bridge} introduces a two-stage framework that first synthesizes an intermediate ``code-bridge" (HRPL code with annotations) to guide the generation of LRPL data for alignment training.
 Even with high-quality synthetic datasets, these fine-tuning-based methods can impair the model's performance on high-resource PLs.
 Furthermore, mastering complex linguistic constructs remains challenging even with additional targeted low-resource data.

-In contrast, inference-based methods do not rely on additional training but instead exploit the intrinsic capabilities of LLMs.
-For example, Bridge-C~\citep{zhang2024bridge} first generates code with natural language annotations in a high-resource PL to serve as a reference.
-This annotated code is then provided as context in a prompt to guide the model in generating implementations in the target low-resource PL.
-However, this prompt-based approach can only produce code that mimics the provided examples and struggles with complexity, making its effectiveness contingent on the quality of the reference code.

 Different from the prior work, in this paper, we propose \codetool that transfers knowledge across PLs at inference time.
 This approach requires no extra training data and achieves higher performance through test case validation.